X (Twitter) Marketing for Ecommerce: Complete Guide 2026

 Best X Ad Formats for Ecommerce

 - Video Ads: Short product demos (15-30 seconds) showcasing your product in use.
-Video ads drive 10x more engagement than static images.
+Video captures attention more effectively than static images in a fast-moving timeline.

 - Carousel Ads: Showcase multiple products or features in a swipeable format.
 Great for collections and new arrivals.